HEPA Vacuum Cleaner Buying Guide

 and has nothing do the suction power of the vacuum.
 The suction power is determined by the air flow and is rated as CFM, or, as in the case

 of Dyson, is rated by airwatts.
 Additionally, some vacuums have very powerful brushrolls.
-Of all the uprights we offer, only Miele is so strong that one carpet,
+Of all the uprights we offer, Miele S7's and the Soniclean upright are so strong that on carpet,

-with the brushroll engaged, it almost feels self-propelled!
+with the brushroll engaged, they almost feel self-propelled!

 Air Flow Usually measured in CFM (cubic feet per minute), air flow is the force exerted by the moving air which picks